 Treating or removing Japanese Knotweed

-If you are not in a major rush to sell your property, then it will usually be more cost effective to treat the Japanese Knotweed and wait for treatment to take effect or of the “invasion” is small enough, for the weed to be removed.
+If you are not in a major rush to sell your property, then it will usually be more cost effective to treat the Japanese Knotweed and wait for treatment to take effect or, if the "invasion" is small enough, for the weed to be removed.
 Even after treatment or removal you will need to declare in your property information questionnaire that the property has a history of Japanese Knotweed.
-If you don’t you may be in breach of consumer protection law, it’s no longer a case of buyer beware in situations like this.
+If you don't you may be in breach of consumer protection law, it's no longer a case of buyer beware in situations like this.

 A recent study on the control of Japanese Knotweed, conducted in Wales, found that eradicating the plant is impossible in the short term.
 And that claims made by companies, stating that they could eradicate Japanese Knotweed using herbicides in short spaces of time have now been proven to be false, based on their experiments.
 Read more on the BBC news website.